manifoldfinance/docs-xga/docs/index.md

 subtitle: eXtensible Gas Auction
 ---

+# Mechanisms make the market

+XGA is a platform that is compromised of a Optimism based Rollup, a smart contract protocol, an Ethereum concensus layer sidecar and a domain-specific engine called Open Games for proving/developing (game-specific) mechanisms.

+## Extending Auction Design

 Multi-unit auctions, unlike their single-unit counterparts, present complex allocation mechanisms.
-TheXGA platform implements several innovative strategies:
+XGA platform implements several innovative strategies:

 1. An enhanced uniform price auction,